BabylonJS/OldDocumentationSite/content/classes/3.0/Animatable.md

 ### onAnimationEnd : any

-Function to execute on animation end
+Function to execute on animation end (or when it is manually stopped)

 ### animationStarted : boolean